 Other options include The Lost Garden Retreat, which has four safari-style canvas lodges with funky furniture and wood-fired hot tubs dotted around a lake and woodland near Hintlesham.
 In Hartest, just outside Bury St Edmunds, cycling enthusiasts will love the Wigwams at Maglia Rosso (a bike shop and cafe).
 If you want to be nearer the coast, there’s Alde Garden, a magical campsite with yurts and fairy lights aplenty.

 For more self-catering options click here.

-In-the-know intel: Our absolute favourite hidden gem here at Muddy (and something we’re almost reluctant to share) is Scutchers in Long Melford.
-Behind the doors of this unassuming period house you’ll find plate upon plate of the most delicious food in the county.
-We’re also rather partial to a posh lunch or dinner at The Jockey Club Rooms in Newmarket; Pea Porridge in Bury is another gastronomic gem that champions local produce and that you’ll not just chance upon.
+Pea Porridge in Bury is another gastronomic gem, which gained a Michelin-star in 2020 (Suffolk’s only one, congrats team!) and champions local produce that you’ll not just chance upon.
 It’s teeny weeny so be sure to book.
-Then there’s the brilliantly named The Unruly Pig near Woodbridge, which recently earned a place in the country’s top 50 gastropubs; and finally Wyken Vineyards restaurant The Leaping Hare, where you’ll want to book a taxi so you can wash down the fresh seasonal food with bottles of the vineyard’s award-winning Bacchus wine.
+Then there’s the brilliantly named The Unruly Pig near Woodbridge, which has earned itself a place in the country’s top 50 gastropubs; and finally Wyken Vineyards’ restaurant The Leaping Hare, a Bib Gourmand in the Michelin Guide, where you’ll want to book a taxi so you can wash down the fresh seasonal food with bottles of the vineyard’s award-winning Bacchus wine.